AnandDedha/dbt-training/README.md

 - #### **dbt run**

   Command: `dbt run`

-  Command: `dbt run -s v_customers.sql` Execute one model at a time
+  Command: `dbt run -s v_customers.sql` Execute one model at a time v_customers.sql is the model name

   Explanation: Executes the SQL code defined in your dbt models to create or update tables/views in your data warehouse.